groupvine/gv-doc/notices/Dec-2020-Update.md

 **GroupVine Notice: December 12, 2020**

 <span id="Dec-2020-update"> </span>
-# GroupVine Feature Update - December 2020
+# GroupVine New Features Update - December 2020

 New features and changes to be aware of with the December 2020 update to the GroupVine community email service, as well as a listing of